navix/ngfe/README.md

 * More freedom for developers.
 * Simple custom value accessors creation.
 * Simple custom validators creation.
+* Single interface for sync and async validators.
 * Direct way to control model in validators.
 * Handy ways to display validation errors.
 * Nice submit directive which touches all fields and checks validity.
 * Reduce bundle size dropping @angular/forms.
-* Native date input value transform to/from Date.
+* Native date input value transform to/from Date. ??
-* Strict data type checks in controls.
+* Stricter data type checks in controls.
+* Does not conflict with the native `FormsModule`.
+* Explicit native controls binding (input, select, etc).
+* `OnPush` mode support.
+* SSR support.

 ### Caveats